madvik/madvic-wp-scripts/README.md

 # madvic WordPress Scripts

-This add-on is a `mu-plugin` for WordPress.
+This add-on is a `mu-plugin` for WordPress, many hooks for basic customize.

 - `madvic_wp_scripts_security.php` is security hooks
 - `madvic_wp_scripts_tunning.php` is customize hooks